 Learning to ride horses at First Farm Inn means communicating with your new equine partner in ways he can understand.
 Unlike traditional “trail rides,” at First Farm Inn we actually direct and communicate with the horse.
 Horseback riding also means learning to balance so your horse can trust you.
 Since horses have the second longest memory in the mammal kingdom, after elephants, understanding their history helps you understand them.
 Here are short bios of our riding horses.

 A gentle giant, Bode was born 6-16-99 to a spotted mare who had been bred to a Belgian stallion.
 He is registered as Bodacious in the Spotted Draft Registry.
 Bode is our herd leader at 16 hh and about 1500 pounds, depending on the season.
 He joined our herd in ’05 after having seven owners in his first six years.
 He still carries evidence of damage done to him then.

-Bode has a round back and is very sensitive to balance so he doesn’t tolerate out-of-balance or inconsiderate riders well.
+Bode has a round back and is very sensitive to balance so he doesn’t tolerate out-of-balance riders well.
 Kind and courageous, he will go through or over anything and look out for his fellows.
 Unlike all other horses I’ve ever known, “spooking” isn’t part of his behavior.

 Our oldest horse, Sundance Master “Sunny” is a registered half-Arab and Quarter-Horse gelding.
 Born 4-24-93, he’s bay (red-brown with black mane & tail) 15.2 hh and 1050 pounds.

 While Sunny has lots of training in several disciplines, he prefers do as little as possible.
 He came to us after a career as a child’s show horse with ribs sticking out at least an inch.
 Now, with all the food we can convince him to eat each day, he’s our beginner rider horse who follows the crowd.

 Blue Romeo is a blue roan Morgan-Quarter Horse, 15 hh and 1,000 pounds.